Reconstruct Anything Model: a lightweight general model for computational imaging: Additional results on natural imaging tasks

 \textbf{Motion deblurring} We provide additional visual results for the motion-blur (``hard'') task on DIV2K dataset samples in~\Cref{fig:motion_blur_hard_div2k}.
 We observe that the proposed method performs on par with uDPIR with tied weights and DDRM, although some mild visual differences may be noticed.
 See, for instance, the windows in the blue zoombox of the church image, which appear to show a repetitive pattern in DDRM that is not faithful to the ground-truth image.

 \textbf{Super-resolution} We provide visual results for bicubic super-resolution with factor 4 and with additive Gaussian noise of standard deviation $\sigma = 0.01$ on BSD68 dataset samples in Fig.~\ref{fig:sr_bsd68}.
 For this task, we also compare the proposed result with the state-of-the-art transformer-based SwinIR model~\citep{liang2021swinir} trained specifically for this degradation.
-We observe that the proposed method outperforms the DPIR algorithm, but underperforms compared to SwinIR.
+We further compare with SR Neural Operator (SRNO)~\citep{Wei_2023_CVPR}.
+We observe that the proposed method outperforms the DPIR algorithm, but underperforms compared to SwinIR and SRNO.

 \textbf{Grayscale Poisson-Gaussian denoising} We provide visual results for Poisson-gaussian denoising on a grayscale BSD68 dataset sample in Fig.~\ref{fig:poisson_gaussian_grayscale}.
 We follow the formulation from~\Cref{eq: PGmodel}.
 On both Poisson denoising and Gaussian denoising, we observe that the model is relatively robust to out-of-distribution parameters.
 In both cases, while the reconstruction quality degrades as the degradation level increases, low-frequency features are preserved in the reconstruction, and no substantial artefacts are introduced.